mftenergy/git-course/slidedeck/slides.md

 Combining branches

 When a change has been completed on a branch it is ready to be included in `main`.
-Combining two branches is refered to a *merging*.
+Combining two branches is referred to a *merging*.
 Before we dive into *how* to do it, it is important to talk about *when*.

 Ideally are branches short lived.
-This means that we should strive to get meaningfull changes merged back into `main` as quickly as possilbe.
+This means that we should strive to get meaningful changes merged back into `main` as quickly as possible.
 A good rule of thumb is that branches should not live for more than two days.
-In reallity, this can be difficult to always do, but it is a good compass, none the less.
+In reality, this can be difficult to always do, but it is a good compass, none the less.

 Following our previous branch we can now go back to main
 <v-switch>